HardNet++: Nonlinear Constraint Enforcement in Neural Networks: Empirical Validation

 \section{Empirical Validation}

 We demonstrate the ability of our proposed methodology to approximate a constrained optimization solver, as described in Section~\ref{sec:learned_opt}.
-We use an illustrative model predictive control example with a nonlinear constraint on the state $x$.
+We use an illustrative model predictive control example of a unicycle with nonlinear dynamics and an obstacle avoidance constraint on the state.